 Your Scottish Airport to the World

-Glasgow Airport has recorded its 50th consecutive month of growth and busiest ever April after over 786,000 passengers travelled through the airport in April, representing a 8.9 per cent increase compared with the previous year.
+Glasgow Airport has recorded its 54th consecutive month of growth and busiest ever August after over 1 millions passengers travelled through the airport, representing a 7 per cent increase compared with the previous year.

-Throughout April there was a substantial 18 per cent rise in the number of international passengers flying from Scotland’s largest city with Air France, Blue Air, Ryanair and Wizz Air recording strong demand for European flights while long haul traffic was boosted with both Emirates and Virgin Atlantic enjoying their busiest ever April at Glasgow Airport.
+Throughout the month there was a substantial 12.4 per cent rise in the number of international passengers flying from Scotland’s largest city with Blue Air, Eurowings, Icelandair, Jet2, KLM, Ryanair and Wizz Air recording strong demand for European flights to destinations including Amsterdam, Barcelona, Brussels, Bucharest, Budapest, Dusseldorf, Lisbon, Reykjavik, Rome and Valencia.

-Already Scotland's gateway to the world and the nation's fastest growing airport, Glasgow Airport has enjoyed huge success in recent times establishing itself as one of Europe's fastest growing airports and this success is set to continue throughout 2017 with new flights taking-off to over 30 exciting destinations including Bergen, Cape Verde, Dubrovnik, Frankfurt, Jamaica, Krakow, Lisbon, Madrid, New York JFK and Valencia - offering passengers over 1 million additional seats.
+Already Scotland's gateway to the world and the nation's fastest growing airport, Glasgow Airport has enjoyed huge success in recent times establishing itself as one of Europe's fastest growing airports with new flights taking-off to over 30 exciting destinations including Brussels, Cape Verde, Dubrovnik, Frankfurt, Krakow, Lisbon, Madrid, Munich, New York JFK and Valencia - offering passengers over 1 million additional seats.

 Direct flights from Glasgow Airport to 130 exciting worldwide including Amsterdam, Berlin, Dubai, London, Milan, New York, Reykjavik and Toronto can be booked now through Air Glasgow ensuring you get the cheapest flights every time you book.